dev-dominick/dev-dominick/README.md

 📫 How to reach me DominicktheDev@gmail.com

-⚡️ Fun fact I have the 1 and only Hunter 🐕!
+⚡️ Fun fact: I have a german shepard-husky mix named Hunter 🐕!